 7. Hit The Beach – Being an island Bali has no shortage of fabulous beaches.
 Hire a lounger or a brolly during the day and grab a coldie from one of the many beach bars as the sun goes down.
 Check out as many of these top beaches as you can.
 Want to make exploring all the beaches easy?
 Get an expert to show you the best on offer.

 8. Chasing Waterfalls – No one want to stick to the rivers and lakes that they are used to.
 Go chase that waterfall!
 Explore all of Bali’s best waterfalls if time permits.
 Some of them are a little off the beaten track so you might be better off on an organised tour.
+Check out this awesome Bali waterfall guide for all the details.

 9. Soak Away The Stress – Who doesn’t love a hot spring?
 Batur Natural Hot Spring in Bali’s North has three pools to choose from and an onsite restaurant so you can make a day of it.
 The views across the lake aren’t half bad either.